Margaret (singer): Public image

 Margaret's fashion style and music have been widely covered by Polish media.
 Known for experimenting with fashion, she has cited Miroslava Duma, Kate Moss, and early in her career Gwen Stefani as her fashion inspirations.
 She described herself as a fashion victim but said that experimenting with fashion allowed her to find her own style.
 Marcin Brzeziński of Viva! magazine expressed his admiration for Margaret's approach to fashion, noting her lack of limits, while Dorota Wróblewska, a Polish stylist and fashion show producer, pointed out that Margaret is not afraid of criticism and likes to surprise audiences with her fashion choices.
 Polish Glamour magazine recognised her as Glamour Woman of the Year in 2014 and Fashion Icon in 2015.
 In 2020, she ranked 10th on the Polish magazine Wprosts ("Directly") list of the Best Dressed Polish Women.

 Margaret was the eighth-most-googled Polish celebrity, with "Margaret" ranking as the fourth-most-googled word in the Polish music category in Google's 2013 Zeitgeist report.
 In 2014, she was included on Forbes Polands list of the 100 most valuable stars of Polish show business.
 Her market value was estimated at 235,000 zł (€57,000 as of July 2014), ranking her 67th on the list.
 In 2015, Wprost ranked her 38th on its list of the 50 most-influential Polish celebrities.
 She was also the second most-followed Polish musician on Instagram that year with 138,000 followers.
 Margaret ranked fifth on Forbes Women Polands 2022 list of the 100 most valuable female personal brands with an advertising value equivalency (AVE) of 155 million zł.
 She maintained her fifth-place position in the 2023 issue of the ranking with an AVE of 229 million zł.
-In subsequent years, she ranked sixth on the list with an AVE of 269 million zł (2024), and nineteenth with an AVE of 161 million zł (2025).
+In subsequent years, she ranked sixth on the list with an AVE of 269 million zł (2024), nineteenth with an AVE of 161 million zł (2025), and twenty-sixth with an AVE of 115 million zł (2026).